 (Note: You should be able to make this taste-safe kinetic sand without cream of tartar if ever you don’t have any on hand.)

-Pour 3 tablespoons of water into a small bowl or container, setting aside the remaining tablespoon, and add some liquid food colouring.
+Pour 3 tablespoons of water into a small bowl or container, setting aside the remaining tablespoon, and add some liquid food coloring.

-I found that using 10 drops of food colouring produced a nice, vibrant hue in the finished play sand, but feel free to use as little or as much as you like.
+I found that using 10 drops of food coloring produced a nice, vibrant hue in the finished play sand, but feel free to use as little or as much as you like.

 3. Add Water to Dry Ingredients